Absence of thermalization for systems with long-range interactions coupled to a thermal bath: Conclusions

-Consistently with the above scaling arguments, we plot in fig.~\ref{figure4} $(T_{S,f}- T_{S,i})/M_B$ as a function of the rescaled width of the initial water-bag $\Delta p_{S}/\sqrt{M_B}$, for different values of the bath magnetization and temperature.
-The data refer to direct integration of the (constrained) Vlasov equations~\eqref{eq:sysbath-ev} and of eqs.~\eqref{eq:system-evolution-HMF}.
-In all cases, the data collapse nicely on a single master curve, which confirms the validity of our reasoning.
-An analytical calculation of $(T_{S,f}- T_{S,i})/M_B$ for $\Delta p_{S}=0$ yields $(T_{S,f}- T_{S,i})/M_B \approx 0.751$, in excellent agreement with the result of direct integration of eq.~\eqref{eq:system-evolution-HMF} (see supplementary material B and also Ref.~\cite{piero}).
-The inset further shows that $N$-body simulations agree with all results obtained in the continuum limit. \\ Summarizing, we have proposed an implementation of long-range QSS bath.
+Summarizing, we have proposed an implementation of long-range QSS bath.
 We showed that a small system in {\em true} long-range contact with a large, long-range reservoir reaches a zero-flux steady state, that we term {\em canonical} quasi-stationary state.
 These are stationary states of the system-bath coupled Vlasov equations, but quasi-stationary solutions of the associated $N$-body problem.
 Remarkably, in the explored range of parameters, we find that hotter-than-bath systems become hotter in canonical QSS's.
-In the contest of the HMF model, based on simple scaling arguments, we have unveiled how the system anomalously increases its temperature as the fraction of its particles trapped in the resonance set by the bath magnetization gain energy.
+In the context of the HMF model, based on simple scaling arguments, we have unveiled how the system anomalously increases its kinetic temperature as the fraction of its particles trapped in the resonance set by the bath magnetization gain energy.
 The kinetic energy gain is proportional to the value of $M_B$ and independent of the bath temperature at the leading order in $\epsilon$.
+We stress here, that this observation does not violate any fundamental laws of physics.
+Indeed, the average kinetic energy of the system does not coincide with its thermodynamic temperature.
+In this respect, our work raises the following central, yet unanswered, question: what is the correct thermodynamic measure of temperature for a system frozen in a QSS?
+Notice that in the present work, the energy of the thermal bath was chosen to lie in the part of the (microcanonical) phase diagram corresponding to a magnetized QSS.
+As regards the system, we considered initial energies leading to both magnetized and non magnetized (microcanonical) QSS's.

-Furthermore, we argue that the results illustrated in this paper should be general and extend beyond the HMF case-study, whenever the collision-less Vlasov picture is a good description of the dynamics.
-Finally, our results might open the unexpected possibility of extracting energy from a cold reservoir through long-range coupling. \\
+In conclusion, and based on the theoretical analysis that we have carried out, we argue that the results illustrated in this paper are general and extend beyond the HMF case-study, whenever the collisionless Vlasov picture is a good description of the dynamics.